yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Browser screenshot showing the Contoso application with missing images highlighted.](images/v-bk-web2.png "Contoso application with missing images")

 5. To restore WebVM1 from backup, Azure Backup requires that a 'staging' storage account be available.
-To create this account, in the Azure portal select **+ Create a resource**, then **Storage**, and then **Storage account - blob, file, table, queue**.
+To create this account, in the Azure portal select **+ Create a resource**, then search for and select **Storage account**.
+Select **Create**.

 6. Complete the 'Create storage account' form as follows, then select **Review + Create** followed by **Create**.